TUDelft-IN4303-2014/assignments/milestone2-analysis/day6.md

 ## Overview

-### Initial Editor Project

-For this lab, we provide you with a new initial editor project.
-This project is a common starting point for all of you.
-It includes:

-* a parse table `common/Minimal.tbl` which passes all syntax tests
-* a corresponding signature `common/src-gen/signatures/MiniJava-sig.str`
-* a pretty-printing definition `common/src-gen/pp/MiniJava-pp.str`
-* content-completion definition `common/src-gen/completions/MiniJava-esv.esv`
-* desugarings implementation `common/desugar.ctree` which can be used by importing `common/desugar`

 ### Objectives

 Specify name analysis for MiniJava in NaBL and Stratego and generate an Eclipse editor from it.